 This comes from a very brief quote from Hogwarts Legacy game director Alan Tew, who was one of the people in the recent Hogwarts Legacy gameplay video, which had an incredibly deep dive into the Harry Potter game’s gameplay and mechanics, with loads of secrets to uncover.

-Tew’s words come after we got a look at the other students in Hogwarts Legacy, and how interacting with them offers more choices and options as you progress through the story.
+Tew’s words come after we got a look at the other students in Hogwarts Legacy, and how interacting with them offers more choices and options as you progress through the story, which takes place in the distant past.

 You can see the clip with Tew’s quote below (at around the 21:50 mark).

 The possibility of multiple Hogwarts endings wasn’t the only thing shown off during the gameplay video as the character creation system and combat had a deep dive as well.
-It looks like famous Harry Potter spell Imperio will be tweaked for the game as well.
+It looks like one of the Hogwarts Legacy spells, the infamous Unforgiveable Curse Imperio, will be tweaked for the game as well.

 The creator of the Harry Potter series, JK Rowling, has made a number of transphobic remarks on social media in recent years.
 While WB Games says “JK Rowling is not directly involved in the creation of the game”, it is based on her work and it’s still unclear if she will receive royalties from its sales.
 If you’d like to learn more about transgender equality or lend your support, here are two important charities we encourage you to check out: the National Center for Transgender Equality in the US, and Mermaids in the UK.